crazyguitar/hwloc-examples/README.md

 # hwloc examples

 ```
-# create an enroot sqush
+# create an enroot sqush file
 make sqush

 # launch a enroot environment for testing